 NASA satellites beam data from space; now the Agency is beaming it straight to your iPad.

-Software and media specialists at the NASA Goddard Space Flight Center in Greenbelt, Md., today released a new iPad — the NASA Visualization Explorer — that allows users to easily interact with extraordinary images, video, and information about NASA's latest Earth science research.
+Software and media specialists at the NASA Goddard Space Flight Center in Greenbelt, Md., today released a new iPad app — the NASA Visualization Explorer — that allows users to easily interact with extraordinary images, video, and information about NASA's latest Earth science research.

 Cutting-edge visualization has long been a staple of NASA Earth science and in particular the Scientific Visualization Studio (SVS) at Goddard Space Flight Center.
 The iPad presented NASA a new and easily accessible way to put stunning and beautiful Earth science visualizations directly in people's hands.